senacor/InnoLabFacebookMessenger/docs/bare_metal/README.md

-# Bare Metal Facebook Chatbot
+# POC 0 - Bare Metal Facebook Chatbot

 This document describes how to deploy, use and debug the [bare metal chatbot](../bare-metal_bot).